 - Ability to handle incoming calls and messages for intake and information and referral in the language(s) applicant states they are fluent in.

-- Spoken fluency with ability to counsel in specified language(s).
+- Spoken fluency with the ability to counsel in the specified language(s).

-- Ability to read and write at a university level in specified language(s).
+- Ability to read and write at a university level in the specified language(s).

 Required administrative competency for all LPCs: